Computer program: ML

 It returns "20 : int".
 (Both the results and the datatype are returned.)

 Like Lisp, ML is tailored to process lists.
 Unlike Lisp, each element is the same datatype.
-Moreover, ML assigns the datatype of an element at compile-time.
-Assigning the datatype at compile-time is called static binding.
+Moreover, ML assigns the datatype of an element at compile time.
+Assigning the datatype at compile time is called static binding.
 Static binding increases reliability because the compiler checks the context of variables before they are used.

 Prolog

-Prolog (1972) stands for "PROgramming in LOgic."
-It was designed to process natural languages.
-The building blocks of a Prolog program are objects and their relationships to other objects.
-Objects are built by stating true facts about them.

-Set theory facts are formed by assigning objects to sets.
-The syntax is setName(object).